nguyendu249/web_app_django/README.md

 # Django e-commerce

 Run project with Virtual Enviroments

+- python -m venv venv
 - run : venv\Scripts\activate
 - start project : python manage.py runserver
 - and run cmd in this cmd console only to stay in Virtual Enviroments